hwclass/New-Horizons/README.md

 New Horizons is link aggregation application.
 It is a AngularJS codebase and uses Firebase for the database.
 You can easily install your server and you can create your own community whatever subject you want.

 Note: I am not professional coder.
 I am still studying on Javascript, AngularJS and Firebase.
-There may some bugs, error etc. If you find bug, or you have great idea for this application please create an issue.
+There may some bugs, error etc. If you find bug please create an issue.
+If you have a great idea for this application please create pull requests.
 I improve this application every day.

 ###Features
 * Membership system (of course)